kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		An interaction plot for the example where there is little interaction

 .. _DOE-two-level-factorials-interaction-effects:

 Analysis of a factorial design: interaction effects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We expect in many real systems that the main effect of temperature, :math:`T`, for example, is different at other levels of substrate concentration, :math:`S`.
-It is quite plausible for a bioreactor system that the main temperature effect on conversion is much greater, if the substrate concentration, :math:`S` is also high.
-While at low values of :math:`S`, the temperature effect is smaller.
+It is quite plausible for a bioreactor system that the main temperature effect on conversion is much greater if the substrate concentration, :math:`S`, is also high, while at low values of :math:`S`, the temperature effect is smaller.

 .. index:: interaction effects

+..
+AU: A and B are used here, but they aren't explained.
+Do you want to provide a brief explanation?
+Also, A and B are bold--are they matrices?

-We call this **interaction**, when the effect of one factor is different at different levels of the other factors.
+We call this result an *interaction*, when the effect of one factor is different at different levels of the other factors.
 Let's give a practical, everyday example: assume your hands are covered with dirt or oil.
-We know that if you wash your hands with cold water it will take longer to clean them than washing with hot water.
+We know that if you wash your hands with cold water, it will take longer to clean them than washing with hot water.
 So the **A** = temperature of the water has a significant effect on the time taken to clean your hands.

-Now go back to the case when washing hands with cold water.
-If you use soap with cold water it will reduce the time taken to clean your hands than if you did not use soap.
+Consider the case when washing your hands with cold water.
+If you use soap with cold water, it will take less time to clean your hands than if you did not use soap.
 It is clear that **B** = using soap reduces the time to clean your hands.

-Now go back to the case when washing hands with hot water.
-The time taken to clean your hands with hot water and soap is greatly reduced, far faster than any other combination.
+Now consider the case when washing your hands with hot water.
+The time taken to clean your hands with hot water when you use soap is greatly reduced, far faster than any other combination.
 We say there is an interaction between using soap and the temperature of the water.
 This is an example of an interaction that works to help us reach the objective faster.

 The effect of warm water enhances the effect of soap.
 Conversely, the effect is soap is enhanced by using warm water.
 So symmetry means that if soap interacts with water temperature, then we also know that water temperature interacts with soap.

-So in summary, interaction means the effect of one factor depends on the level of the other factor.
+In summary, interaction means the effect of one factor depends on the level of the other factor.
 In this example, that implies the effect of soap is different, depending on if we use cold water or hot water.
 Interactions are also symmetrical.
-The soap’s effect is enhanced by warm water.
-Also, the warm water’s effect is enhanced by soap.
+The soap’s effect is enhanced by warm water, and the warm water’s effect is enhanced by soap.

-Let's use a :ref:`different system here to illustrate <DOE-fig-interaction-example-contour-plot>` interaction effects, but still using :math:`T` and :math:`S` as the variables being changed, and keeping the response variable as :math:`y` = conversion, shown by the contour lines.
+Let's use a :ref:`different system here to illustrate <DOE-fig-interaction-example-contour-plot>` interaction effects, but still using :math:`T` and :math:`S` as the variables being changed and keeping the response variable, :math:`y`, as the conversion, shown by the contour lines.

 	.. _DOE-fig-interaction-example-contour-plot: